gmetais/grunt-devperf/README.md

 cp node_modules/grunt-devperf/demo/smallest-config/Gruntfile.js .
 ```

-5) Edit this copy of `Gruntfile.js` to insert your own list of URLs.
+5) Then edit this copy of `Gruntfile.js` to insert your own list of URLs.

 **It's done!** You can launch your first test with this command:
 ```shell